24 hr Helpline: (802) 862-4516 or (866) 580- 8718 toll free

 - The Hospitals & Institutions (H&I) and Public Information (PI) meetings take place at 12:00pm prior to the CVANA Area meeting.
 The Zoom meeting can be located here or call (312) 626-6799 and enter code: 739-744-832#

-- The Activities Committee will be meeting on Saturdays at 5:30PM.
+- The Activities Committee will be meeting every other Saturday at 5:30PM.
 Join them online here in to share ideas and suggestions.

 A Message from NA World Service: